redis/docs/content/develop/get-started/vector-database.md

 1. You can learn more about the query options, such as filters and vector range queries, by reading the [vector reference documentation]({{< relref "/develop/interact/search-and-query/advanced-concepts/vectors" >}}).
 2. The complete [search and query documentation]({{< relref "/develop/interact/search-and-query/" >}}) might be interesting for you.
 3. If you want to follow the code examples more interactively, then you can use the [Jupyter notebook](https://github.com/RedisVentures/redis-vss-getting-started/blob/main/vector_similarity_with_redis.ipynb) that inspired this quick start guide.
-4. If you want to jump to more advanced examples of Redis vector database in action, visit the [Redis AI Resources](https://github.com/redis-developer/redis-ai-resources) page on GitHub.
+4. If you want to see more advanced examples of a Redis vector database in action, visit the [Redis AI Resources](https://github.com/redis-developer/redis-ai-resources) page on GitHub.